4.5.1 The subjunctive in Adverbial Clauses

 The subjunctive after adverbs

 There are a few adverbs that require the subjunctive.
-These are some of the few instances in which the subjunctive is the only verb in the sentence.
+These include some of the few instances in which the subjunctive is the only verb in the sentence.
 They are:

 These are all ways of saying “hopefully” or “possibly” and any time they occur before a verb, they require the subjunctive.